 The trick comes when the middle runs something behind the setter – especially the slide.
 In that case, they are likely to be one of the furthest away from the attacker.
 That means someone else needs to move in to provide close coverage.
 The right back player is an option, depending on how close they are to the net.

 The diagrams below show the ideal coverages for middle and right side attack.
 In the former case, it’s quite a bit like defense for a middle attack.
 In the latter case, it looks like a mirror of what is shown above for an attack through Position 4.
 There’s one catch, though.
 Because the setter has vacated right back, the middle back player has to get over to provide the third person in close coverage.

 All of the above is ideal scenario.
-Realistically, though, unless you’re playing a relatively slow offense (lots of high sets) you probably won’t see exactly these sorts of configurations happening very often.
+Realistically, though, unless you’re playing a relatively slow offense (lots of high sets) you probably won’t see exactly these sorts of configurations happening very often – especially if you have your libero always do close cover.
 That’s why I said at the beginning the general idea is for the three players closest to the attack – whoever they may be – to find a good position near the hitter and handle the tight cover, leaving the other two for the deeper areas of the court.

 The place where this tends to break down most frequently is with whichever attacker ends up in Zone 2.
 That could be it the right front player or the middle running the side.
 For whatever reason, they often get lazy about getting into the coverage.